 The Forgotten Peace?
 The Lausanne Conference and the New Middle East, 1922-23

-- Conference: Gingko Library, London, July 2023
+- Conference: London, July 2023

-The convenors view the upcoming centenary of Lausanne less as an opportunity to provide the “missing” equivalent to existing studies of Versailles, and more as an opportunity to transcend traditional diplomatic history, reintroducing the non-state actors (such as multinational companies, banks, political parties, NGOs and the media) whose influence on the deliberations at the Hotel Beau Rivage was evident to contemporary observers, yet which has been neglected by historians as of “peripheral” interest.
-Lausanne shifted borders and unleashed unprecedented population exchanges, but it also changed how capital, goods and information moved between east and west, as well as within the Middle East.
+The conveners view the upcoming centenary of Lausanne less as an opportunity to provide the “missing” equivalent to existing studies of Versailles, and more as an opportunity to transcend traditional diplomatic history, reintroducing the non-state actors (such as multinational enterprises, banks, political parties, NGOs and the media) whose influence on the deliberations at the Hotel Beau Rivage was evident to contemporary observers, yet which has been neglected by historians as of “peripheral” interest.
+Lausanne shifted borders and unleashed unprecedented population exchanges, but it also changed how capital, goods and information flowed between east and west, as well as within the Middle East.